 Cheapest Time to go to Maui

-If you’re traveling Maui on a budget and looking to save a few dollars then the best time to go to Maui is in the low season.
+If you’re traveling Maui on a budget and looking to save a few dollars then the cheapest time to visit Maui is in the low season.
 You can get better deals on air travel, hotels, rental cars and Maui vacation packages.
 Especially if you’re booking last minute.

-I personally think the best time of year to visit Maui is during the low season.
+I personally think the best time of year to travel to Maui is during the low season.
 It’s actually an anomaly.
 The weather is pleasant and consistent, the island is less crowded and hotels, airfare and some activities are significantly cheaper.
 A win win.

 Although if a top experience you want to have is to see the humpback whales then you will have to travel to Maui during high season.
 This is one of the best things to do in Kaanapali.

 Accommodation will be your biggest expense when traveling to Maui.
 The average hotel costs upwards of $200, a small cost to explore paradise.
 Traveling in the off season will allow you to get better deals and not have to book as far in advance as you would if you were traveling during high season.